Serge3leo/temp-cola/stackoverflow-1521607/Readme.md

    it a non-integer number.
 To get the result identical Python should be
    used: `std::rint(x) - x == 0.`;
-2. `constexpr`, according to existing C/C++ standards, these expressions are impossible use when calculating the `constexpr' values (see other methods below);
+2. `constexpr`, according to existing C/C++ standards, these expressions are impossible use when calculating the `constexpr` values (see other methods below);
 3. `FE_INEXACT`, by C/C++ standards, `std::rint()` always registers
    (or causes) a `FE_INEXACT` exception for non-integers, but for